 Bonaire’s Historic Lighthouses

 For many people, lighthouses always evoke an alluring, almost romantic emotion, sitting as they do at the edge of the land, offering dramatic water views, built to withstand the continual wear and tear of the ocean.
 Although Bonaire’s historical lighthouses do not necessarily need to withstand stormy seas and treacherous water, they have, over the years, succumbed to the salt and wind.
-In October, 2011, there was an effort by Bonaire’s governments to renovate these historic landmarks.
+In October 2011, there was an effort by Bonaire’s governments to renovate these historic landmarks.

-In March, 2012, the first of the five lighthouses (or light beacons), and probably Bonaire’s most famous lighthouse, Willemstoren, at the southern end of the island, was totally renovated and is in good working order.
+In March 2012, the first of the five lighthouses (or light beacons), and probably Bonaire’s most famous lighthouse, Willemstoren, at the southern end of the island, was totally renovated and is in good working order.

-In August, 2012, the lighthouse at Spelonk was wearing a new coat of paint and is back at work, keeping mariners aware of Bonaire’s eastern coastline.
+In August 2012, the lighthouse at Spelonk was wearing a new coat of paint and is back at work, keeping mariners aware of Bonaire’s eastern coastline.
 Dutch State Secretary (Infrastructure and Environment), Joop Atsma, was on a visit to the Dutch Caribbean islands of Bonaire, Saba, and St. Eustatius.
-While visiting Bonaire, he officially re-opened the renovated lighthouse at Boca Spelonk by handing the key to the local government of Bonaire, symbolically returning the responsibility for the managment and maintenance of the lighthouse to the local governmental level.
+While visiting Bonaire, he officially re-opened the renovated lighthouse at Boca Spelonk by handing the key to the local government of Bonaire, symbolically returning the responsibility for the management and maintenance of the lighthouse to the local governmental level.

 The final lighthouse, that located at Seru Bentana in Washington Slagbaai National Park, was also renovated.
-This renovation, completed in September, 2012, included the replacement, with historically accurate parts, of the old lamp at the top of this lighthouse.
+This renovation, completed in September 2012, included the replacement, with historically accurate parts, of the old lamp at the top of this lighthouse.
 The old lamp was delivered to Museu Bonaire for their archival.

 To complete the renovation project, the light beacons at Klein Bonaire and Wecuwa were refurbished and are now in good working order.